NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 // Using helpers from sl_reflex.h

 sl::ReflexOptions reflexOptions = {};
-reflexOptions.mode = eLowLatency; // enable Reflex low-latency mode, or eOff to disable, eLowLatencyWithBoost for "On + Boost" reflexOptions.frameLimitUs = myFrameLimit; // See docs for ReflexConstants if(SL_FAILED(res, slReflexSetOptions(reflexOptions)))
+reflexOptions.mode = eLowLatency; // enable Reflex Low Latency mode, or eOff to disable, eLowLatencyWithBoost for "On + Boost" reflexOptions.frameLimitUs = myFrameLimit; // See docs for ReflexOptions if(SL_FAILED(res, slReflexSetOptions(reflexOptions)))
 {
     // Handle error here, check the logs